A couple of my interlocutors have taken me to task on two accounts:

 I have a couple of concrete suggestions:

 Start by reducing the rank of the Chief of the Defence Staff from four stars (admiral or general) to three stars, vice admiral or lieutenant general.
 We only have something like 65,000 regular force military members and 25,000 reserve force members.
 In about 1960 the Canadian Army, alone, had nearly 50,000 regular force members and something like 30,000 in the militia (reserve army) and it was commanded by one lieutenant general.
 Now, some will argue that times have changed and increased complexity means that higher ranks are needed.
 I call bullsh!t!
-The Israeli Defence Forces, today, has over 175,000 full time members and over 400,000 in reserve.
+The Israeli Defence Forces, today, has over 175,000 full-time members and over 400,000 in reserve.
 Gadi Eizenkot, the Chief of Staff of the IDF hold the rank of Rav Aluf ~ lieutenant general, and he is the only Israeli officer to hold that high a rank.
-Now, let’s play a little mind game … suppose you are (four star) General Joseph Dunford of the United States Marine Corps, the Chairman of the Joint Chiefs of Staff, the most senior officer in the world’s most powerful military; now suppose, also, that your phone is ringing off the hook for some reason and your aide calls in on the intercom and says, “I have (for star) General Vance of Canada on line 1 and (three star) Rav Aluf Eizenkotof Israel on line 2, sir.”
+Now, let’s play a little mind game … suppose you are (four-star) General Joseph Dunford of the United States Marine Corps, the Chairman of the Joint Chiefs of Staff, the most senior officer in the world’s most powerful military; now suppose, also, that your phone is ringing off the hook for some reason and your aide calls in on the intercom and says, “I have (four-star) General Vance of Canada on line 1 and (three-star) Rav Aluf Eizenkotof Israel on line 2, sir.”
 Which line does General Dunford pick up?
-Of course he isn’t impressed by Canadian General Jonathan Vance’s four stars; but he is mightily impressed by the size and power of the force that answers to three star Lieutenant General Eizenkot.
-The argument that we need a four star CDS just because everyone else has one is specious … it’s rubbish.
-The Americans have several four star admirals and generals, they also have over 1¼ million active duty military personnel and 10 aircraft carriers and over 4,000 nuclear weapons.
-India has has a few four star officers, the Indian Army, with over 1 million regular, professional troops and with almost 1 million reserve soldiers, has one, only one, four star general.
-Canada does not need any four star officers on a regular basis … our lieutenant generals, vice admirals, rear admirals and so on, including Navy captains and Army colonels may all need generous pay raises but they do not need more gold on their shoulders and sleeves.
-Canada got its first four star officer back during World War II, when we had over 1 million men and women under arms.
+Of course, he isn’t impressed by Canadian General Jonathan Vance’s four stars; but he is mightily impressed by the size and power of the force that answers to three-star Lieutenant General Eizenkot.
+The argument that we need a four-star CDS just because everyone else has one is specious … it’s rubbish.
+The Americans have several four-star admirals and generals, they also have over 1¼ million active-duty military personnel and 10 aircraft carriers and over 4,000 nuclear weapons.
+India has a few four-star officers, the Indian Army, with over 1 million regular, professional troops and with almost 1 million reserve soldiers, has one, only one, four-star general.
+Canada does not need any four-star officers on a regular basis … our lieutenant generals, vice admirals, rear admirals and so on, including Navy captains and Army colonels, may all need generous pay raises but they do not need more gold on their shoulders and sleeves.
+Canada got its first four-star officer back during World War II, when we had over 1 million men and women under arms.
 The rank returned in 1951, after our main allies, America (in 1947) and Britain (in 1939) established unified Chiefs of Staff committees to coordinate joint operations, when General Charles Foulkes was appointed to the post, which he would hold for almost a decade.
 Lowering the rank to three stars (vice admiral or lieutenant general) and raising the pay, would set a good example for the rest of the military and, indeed for all of government, in setting senior executive compensation, including perquisites, and status at reasonable levels.

 Way back when, almost three years ago, I listed eleven capabilities that I believe a country’s national security and defence system needs.
 The sections which follow aim to put a little more meat on those bones.